oiraqi/paradigms/P2-Integration/README.md

 Also, the more services/functionality the protocol supports, the more tedious the whole process becomes!

 ## Objective
-Can we imagine a programming paradigm, which provides us software developers, with: *the luxury to invoke remote services/functionality, as if they were local*!?
+Can we imagine a programming paradigm, which provides us software developers, with *the luxury of invoking remote services/functionality, as if they were local*!?

 Such a paradigm should hide all the programming hassle and details mentioned above.
 By doing so, it would:
 - increase *devloper productivity*